 And while they didn’t find that sleep loss affected their memory like it does adults, they did find it led to an increase in behavioral problems and worse performance in school.

 Sleep deprivation treatment

-Regardless of individual circumstances, it’s important to practice good sleep hygiene to get the most out of time spent in bed.
-There are many methods that could qualify as good sleep-promoting behaviors, including:
+And regardless of individual circumstances, it’s important to practice good sleep hygiene to get the most out of the time spent in bed.
+Some good techniques are:

 - Avoid caffeine, alcohol and sugary drinks in the afternoon and evening.

 - Avoid heavy meals in the 2-3 hours before bed.

 - Make your bedroom cool, dark and quiet, with a big enough bed and comfortable bedding.